 PA funding is always based on pre-disaster size, capacity, and function.
 However, FEMA allows the Applicant to accept these funds as a capped amount if they wish to utilize the funds differently.
+Conned project.

+they wish to utilize the funds differently.
 Capped projects are detailed in Chapter 2:VII.G.